KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 kde-builder kcalc --pretend
 ```

-You should see a message saying that some packages were successfully
+You should see a message saying that some projects were successfully
 built (although nothing was actually built).
 If there were no
 significant problems shown, you can proceed to actually running the
 script.